ShivShankarDash/ToDo-App-Addteq-Assignment/README.md

 - Add tasks
 - Edit existing tasks
 - Delete tasks
-- Bonus features : A strike-through line to distinguish between the completed tasks marked by you (appears once you mark the task complete)
+- Bonus features : A strike-through line to distinguish between the completed tasks marked by you (appears once you mark the task complete), Validation to enter atleast a character to post in the tasks list

 ## Tech stack used